yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/user-get.md

 ```

 ## Optional query parameters

 This method supports the [OData Query Parameters](/graph/query-parameters) to help customize the response.

-By default, only a limited set of properties are returned ( _businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, userPrincipalName_ ).
+Getting a user returns only these default properties: businessPhones, displayName, givenName, id, jobTitle, mail, mobilePhone, officeLocation, preferredLanguage, surname, and userPrincipalName.
+Use `$select` to get the other properties and relationships for the [user](../resources/user.md) object.

-To return an alternative property set, you must specify the desired set of [user](../resources/user.md) properties using the OData `$select` query parameter.
-For example, to return _displayName_, _givenName_, and _postalCode_, you would use the add the following to your query `$select=displayName,givenName,postalCode`
+To return an alternative property set, you must specify the desired set of properties using the OData `$select` query parameter.
+For example, to return **displayName**, **givenName**, and **postalCode**, you add the following to your query `$select=displayName,givenName,postalCode`.

 ## Request headers
 | Header       | Value|